-Type of tenure arrangement Purpose for which tenure may be granted Lease (up to 21 years) Sympathetic, compatible uses may include but are not limited to: Café/Kiosk, including outdoor seating and tables Centre-based education and care Commercial activities ancillary to community, cultural and recreational use (e.g. physiotherapist, dietician, social enterprise) Community purposes (e.g. community meetings) Cultural purposes (e.g. dramatic productions and galleries) Educational purposes (e.g. libraries, information centre) Health or Social Support services (e.g. medical practitioner) Recreational purposes (e.g. fitness and dance classes) Management and operation of community facility Licence (up to 21 years) Access through a Crown reserve (e.g. to undertake building activities associated with adjoining property) Café/Kiosk, including outdoor seating and tables Centre-based education and care Commercial activities ancillary to community, cultural and recreational use (e.g. physiotherapist, dietician, social enterprise) Community purposes (e.g. community meetings) Cultural purposes (e.g. concerts, dramatic productions and galleries) Educational purposes (e.g. libraries, education classes, workshops) Emergency occupation for prevention, preparedness, response and recovery Health or Social Support services (e.g. medical practitioner) Management and operation of community of facility - Markets Outreach services Recreational purposes (e.g. fitness and dance classes, games) Storage hire (e.g. ancillary to community or recreational use)
+Type of tenure arrangement Purpose for which tenure may be granted Lease (up to 21 years) Sympathetic, compatible uses may include but are not limited to: Café/Kiosk, including outdoor seating and tables Centre-based education and care Commercial activities ancillary to community, cultural and recreational use (e.g. physiotherapist, dietician, social enterprise) Community purposes (e.g. community meetings) Cultural purposes (e.g. dramatic productions and galleries) Educational purposes (e.g. libraries, information centre) Health or Social Support services (e.g. medical practitioner) Recreational purposes (e.g. fitness and dance classes) Management and operation of community facility Licence (up to 21 years) Access through a Crown reserve (e.g. to undertake building activities associated with adjoining property) · · Café/Kiosk, including outdoor seating and tables Centre-based education and care Commercial activities ancillary to community, cultural and recreational use (e.g. physiotherapist, dietician, social enterprise) Community purposes (e.g. community meetings) Cultural purposes (e.g. concerts, dramatic productions and galleries) Educational purposes (e.g. libraries, education classes, workshops) Emergency occupation for prevention, preparedness, response and recovery Health or Social Support services (e.g. medical practitioner) Management and operation of community of facility - Markets Outreach services Recreational purposes (e.g. fitness and dance classes, games) Storage hire (e.g. ancillary to community or recreational use) Short-term agreement (12 months or less) Access through a Crown reserve (e.g. to undertake building activities associated with adjoining property) Active and passive recreational activities Advertising consistent with Crown reserve purpose (e.g. banners and signage) Broadcasts associated with any event, concert, or public speech Catering and coffee carts Community, cultural, educational and social uses Concerts and other performances, including both live performances and film (cinema and TV) Conducting a commercial photography session and filming (as defined in the Local Government Act 1993)

-Type of tenure Purpose for which tenure may be granted arrangement Access through a Crown reserve (e.g. to undertake building activities Short-term uses (12 associated with adjoining property) months or less) Active and passive recreational activities Advertising consistent with Crown reserve purpose (e.g. banners and signage) Broadcasts associated with any event, concert, or public speech Catering and coffee carts Community, cultural, educational and social uses Concerts and other performances, including both live performances and film (cinema and TV) Conducting a commercial photography session and filming (as defined in the Local Government Act 1993) Decorations, displays, exhibitions, fairs, fashion parades, festivals and Emergency occupation for prevention, preparedness, response and recovery Engaging in an appropriate trade or business (e.g. community auctions and similar activities) Functions (e.g. commemorative services, book launches, film releases, balls, and similar activities) Kiosks Markets Outreach services Playgroups Playing a musical instrument, or singing for fee or reward Public art or other cultural installations Public speeches, meetings, workshops, seminars and presentations, including educational programs Seasonal, one-off, and irregular sporting competitions and training Signage Social events (e.g. weddings and community gatherings) Sports, fitness and leisure training or classes Storage hire (e.g. ancillary to use of community or recreational facility) Temporary structures (e.g. building/construction or events related) Venue hire Other estates This Plan of Management allows the City of Sydney to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the Local Government Act 1993.
+Type of tenure arrangement Purpose for which tenure may be granted Decorations, displays, exhibitions, fairs, fashion parades, festivals and shows Emergency occupation for prevention, preparedness, response and recovery Engaging in an appropriate trade or business (e.g. community auctions and similar activities) Functions (e.g. commemorative services, book launches, film releases, balls, and similar activities) - Kiosks - Markets Outreach services - Playgroups Playing a musical instrument, or singing for fee or reward Public art or other cultural installations Public speeches, meetings, workshops, seminars and presentations, including educational programs Seasonal, one-off, and irregular sporting competitions and training - Signage Social events (e.g. weddings and community gatherings) Sports, fitness and leisure training or classes Storage hire (e.g. ancillary to use of community or recreational facility) Temporary structures (e.g. building/construction or events related) - Venue hire Other estates This Plan of Management allows the City of Sydney to grant 'an estate' over community land for the provision of public utilities and works associated with o ancillary to public utilities in accordance with the Local Government Act 1993.
 Estates may also be granted across community land for the provision of pipes, conduits, or other connections under the surface of the ground for the connection of premises adjoining the community land to a facility of the council or other public utility provider that is situated on community land.
+Note: refer Section 8 for Express authorisation of tenure under this Plan of Management.